-Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out or discovers that a pupil aged 18 or over appears to have been a victim of FGM should speak to the DSL and follow our local safeguarding procedures.
+Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out or discovers that a pupil aged 18 or over appears to have been a victim of FGM must speak to the DSL and follow our local safeguarding procedures and make a referral to Rochdale MASH, see section 8.1 above for contact details.

-It has been agreed that regulated professionals with this duty will do the following in Staffordshire:
+It has been agreed that regulated professionals with this duty will do the following in Rochdale:

-- Call 101, outlining that this is an FGM referral reporting under the mandatory reporting duty, and providing the necessary information requested. - Ring 999 if you believe that a girl has been recently cut, or she is at imminent risk of FGM https://staffsscb.org.uk/wp-content/uploads/2020/12/Female-Mutilation.pdf
+- Call 101, outlining that this is an FGM referral reporting under the mandatory reporting duty, and providing the necessary information requested. - Ring 999 if you believe that a girl has been recently cut, or she is at imminent risk of FGM ppiu.area@gmp.pnn.police.uk